 With this in mind, we hope the following will give you some reassurance and some helpful tips when it’s time for them to Fly The Nest of both prospective and current students:

 What security measures are in place at Wrexham Village?

-How safe is Wrexham Village for my son/daughter?
+How safe is Wrexham Village?

 Access into the buildings is only given to those living and staying at Wrexham Village.
 Access is via an electronic access control system which responds to the individual key card issued; these only allow each individual access into the building they live in, the floor/living area their room is located and their bedrooms only.

 The access control system allows management staff to remotely activate or cancel cards according to whether a resident has lost their card.
 This control of who can access the residence allows for increased security and a reduced level of anti-social behaviour.